Vermonters who do not qualify for Medicaid may be able to get help that will lower premiums and cost-sharing for Vermont Health Connect plans.

 *Under the IRS rule, domestic abuse includes physical, psychological, sexual, or emotional abuse, including efforts to control, isolate, humiliate, and intimidate, or to undermine the victim's ability to reason independently.
 The IRS considers all facts and circumstances in determining whether an individual is abused.

-Domestic violence victims and abandoned spouses should call Vermont Health Connect at 1-855-899-9600 or work with a navigator to apply for help paying your monthly insurance premium (Premium Tax Credits.)
+Domestic violence victims and abandoned spouses should call Vermont Health Connect at 1-855-899-9600 to apply for help paying your monthly insurance premium (Premium Tax Credits.)

 To find out how much help (Premium Tax Credits) you may be able to get to pay your monthly insurance premiums, use this online tool.
 Only include you and your dependent children and only count your income when you fill it out.